BrowserStackCE/browserstack-examples-robot/README.md

   Alternatively, you can also hardcode username and access_key objects in the [bstack-config.yaml](resources/conf/caps/bstack-config.yaml) file.
 - Now we need to set the path for the config file we would want to use.

-    - For \*nix based and Mac machines:
+    - For unix based and Mac machines:

       ```sh
       export CONFIG_FILE_PATH=<config-file-path>